Salvatore Todaro (naval officer)

-Salvatore Bruno Todaro (Messina, 16 September 1908 – La Galite, 14 December 1942) was an Italian naval officer and submariner during World War II.
+Salvatore Bruno Todaro (16 September 1908 – 14 December 1942) was an Italian naval officer and submariner during World War II.
 He is best known for his participation in the battle of the Atlantic and the two instances in which he towed to safety the lifeboats carrying the survivors of ships he had sunk.

 Biography

 Early life and career

-Todaro was born in Sicily but grew up in Chioggia.
+Todaro was born in Messina, Sicily, but grew up in Chioggia.
 He entered the Naval Academy of Livorno on October 18, 1923, and graduated with the rank of ensign in 1927.
 On the following year he was promoted to lieutenant and sent to Taranto to attend the aerial observation course.
 He was then assigned to the headquarters of the Ionian and Southern Adriatic Naval Department in Taranto in 1931, and on the heavy cruiser Trieste on the following year.

 In 1933 he married in Livorno Rina Anichini, with whom he had two children, Gian Luigi (born in 1939) and Graziella Marina (born after his death in 1943).
 On April 27, 1933, Todaro was involved in a plane crash aboard a Savoia-Marchetti S.55 flying boat of the 187th Squadron, on which he was embarked as an observer; the floatplane crashed into the sea after dropping a torpedo, and Todaro suffered a spinal fracture that would force him to wear a corset for the rest of his life.

 After serving at the Regia Aeronautica command of the Northern Tyrrhenian Sea, he returned to the ranks of the Regia Marina from 1 October 1934.
 From 4 October 1935 Todaro was assigned to the 146th Seaplane Squadron of the Air Force of Sardinia, and on the following year he became executive officer on the submarines Marcantonio Colonna (from 27 April to 14 December 1936) and Des Geneys (from 14 December 1936).
 On 22 May 1937 he obtained his first command, the small coastal submarine H 4, participating in the Spanish Civil War with patrols against Republican shipping; he then commanded Macallè in 1938-39 and Jalea in 1939-40.

 On 27 April 1940 he assumed command of the submarine Luciano Manara; on 1 July 1940, twenty days after Italy's entry into World War II, he was promoted to lieutenant commander, and on September 26 he was given command of the brand new ocean-going submarine Comandante Cappellini.
 Soon after completion, Cappellini was transferred to the new base of Betasom, in Bordeaux, to participate in the Battle of the Atlantic.